-Today, internet users who want to protect themselves from all the data flowing through them has a behavior called ‘‘banner blindness’’.
-(Pagendarm, and Schaumburg, 2001)
+Today, internet users who want to protect themselves against data, with the influence of their experiences in the digital world, even have a behavior called 'Banner Blindness'.
+(Pagendarm and Schaumburg, 2001)

 Maybe the banners that you have done the right media planning and assumed that the target audience sees are ignored due to excessive message density.
 Accordingly, when evaluated based on neuromarketing, the first thing to consider is how the target audience will notice the advertisement.
 Next is how to convey the message correctly.
 Neuromarketing says that “people are not thinking beings, they are beings who think but feel occasionally.”
 For this, it is very significant for brands to understand the working method of human consciousness in design and advertising and to proceed accordingly.